 We like to ask unconventional questions and therefore often first establish new assays to visualize the respective cell biological processes.
 We exploit a broad panel of advanced microscopy techniques and combine them into correlative workflows to bridge resolution gaps between molecular and cell biological scales.
 This has lead us to discover new biological phenomena for which molecular regulators have not yet been described.

 To elucidate the molecular foundation of previously undescribed cell biological phenomena, we perform image-based loss-of-function screening.
-We have implemented a fully automated live-cell microscopy platform and cell phenotype analysis by machine learning.
-New molecular regulators identified by screening are then systematically characterized in cells using state-of-the-are techniques, as for example CRISPR/Cas9-based genome engineering, functional readouts using biosensors, chemically-induced protein dimerization, and micro-manipulation using intracellular laser surgery.
+Computer scientists in our laboratory have implemented a fully automated live-cell microscopy platform and cell phenotype analysis by machine learning (CellCognition, see below).
+New molecular regulators identified by image-based screening are then systematically characterized in cells using state-of-the-art techniques, as for example CRISPR/Cas9-based genome engineering, functional readouts using biosensors, chemically-induced protein dimerization, and micro-manipulation using intracellular laser surgery.

 Once we have gained insights into the cellular functions of novel regulators, we aim to dissect the underlying molecular mechanisms.
 We characterize molecular properties using a variety of biochemical technologies, including systematic analysis of molecular interactions and posttranslational modifications by mass spectrometry.

 Pursuing our ideas from a general description of cell biological processes up to the mechanistic details about the molecular components requires a broad range of technologies.
-This is made possible by the outstanding research infrastructure provided at campus facilities and our strong network of international collaboration partners.
-Researchers in our laboratory take the lead in developing hypotheses and establish the principal experimental assays and approaches, but they are supported in many experiments by our facility staff.
+This is made possible because of the outstanding research infrastructure provided at campus facilities and our strong network of international collaboration partners.
+Researchers in our laboratory take the lead in developing hypotheses and establish the experimental assays and approaches, but they are supported in many experiments by our facility staff.
 This teamwork approach leverages our research beyond the boundaries of individual biological disciplines.